 Note: As of 26th May 2016, nitrous oxide is illegal to supply in the UK.
 Possession remains legal

 Nitrous oxide (N20) is an anaesthetic gas with pain-relieving properties.
 It has been used recreationally and in medicine for over 200 years.
-It has become widely and easily available for recreational use as it can be legally sold for the purpose of making whipped cream.
+It was widely and easily available for recreational use as it can be legally sold for the purpose of making whipped cream.
+For recreational use, a gas cannister is dispensed into a balloon, from which the user can then repeatedly inhale and exhale.
+In the UK on 26th May 2016, nitrous oxide was brought under the Psychoactive Substances Act 2016, the legislation that banned 'legal highs'.

 Nitrous oxide is a colourless gas that is slightly sweet smelling and tasting.
 Recreational users normally get it from whipped-cream chargers, which are single-use, finger-length steel cartridges containing 8g of highly pressurised nitrous oxide.
 These are usually discharged into a balloon with a kind of whipped cream dispenser or a smaller widget called a ‘cracker’.
 This balloon method seems to be relatively low risk.
 Nitrous oxide is also found in supermarket cans of whipped cream, although it is not as easily inhalable from this source.